okeeffed/developer-notes/manual/Design-Patterns/Creational-Patterns.md

 - A `Product` which represents the complex object under construction.
 In this case, the product is the pizza.
 - `Concrete Builders` where each builder is responsible to instantiate different representations of the product.
 In this case, the concrete builders will be our classes that construct different types of pizza.
 - A`Builder` that specifies the abstract interface for creating the `Product` parts.
-In this case, it will be our pizza builder interface.
+In this case, it will be our abstract class `PizzaBuilder`.
 - A `Director` that constructs the object using the `Builder` interface.
 In this case, we will have the chef class fulfil this role.